SmartlyDressedGames/Unturned-Docs/ItemData.md

 __Object_Damage__: Damage dealt to objects.

+__Invulnerable__: Specified if damage ignores structures, barricades, and vehicles that are considered invulnerable to low-power weaponry.
+Not applicable to explosive damage, which always ignores invulnerability.

 __Range__: For ranged and melee weapons – max distance in meters before damage is no longer possible.
 For explosive weapons (including magazine attachments that generate explosive projectiles) – the radius of the explosion in meters.

 __Explosive__: Specified if the explosive component is used.